 Does the circular economy enable endless growth?

-We are happy to invite you to our symposium titled The Circular Economy & Limits to Growth on 28 January 2020.
+We are happy to invite you to our symposium Circular Economy & Limits to Growth.

 In two rounds of themed sessions, we will explore the possibilities and opportunities of a circular transition in Industries, Agriculture and Horticulture, and, Cities.